rickytwarner/BYUIBusinessCompetition/case-study-8.md

 <img src="case-study-8_files/figure-gfm/plot_data-1.png" style="display: block; margin: auto;" />

-In order to get a better understanding of the returns, we’ll need compare returns per company by total count.
 A count of all returns by company reveals that while Hotdiggity is indeed the leader for returns at 70 returns; however, Frozone is actually not far behind it with a grand total of 56 returns.
 This graph reveals that Tacento is actually the lowest company for returns with a grand total of 41 returns.
 This could suggest that Tacento had the highest customer satisfaction with their product.

 ``` r
 negatives.count %>%